Laande/ForumPulse/ToS.md

 The data collected is used solely to provide, maintain, and improve the Service.
 This includes:
 - Monitoring forums, categories, and posts.
 - Storing server and channel IDs to allow continuous monitoring.
+- Logging server join and leave events to track where the bot is active.

 ### 3. Data Sharing and Disclosure
 *ForumPulse* does not sell, trade, or otherwise transfer your data to third parties.
 However, we may disclose your information if required to do so by law.